- Aim of this information

-You or an employer on your behalf (and with your consent), can apply for a basic check.
-It costs £25 and is issued by Disclosure Scotland who will send it to you, unless you choose for it to be sent to the employer.
+You or an employer on your behalf (and with your consent), can apply for a basic DBS check.
+It costs £23 and is issued by the Disclosure and Barring Service who will send it to you, unless you choose for it to be sent to the employer.
 It normally takes about 14 days to receive the certificate.
 If all of your convictions are spent, the certificate will come back ‘blank’.

-Find out the contact details of Disclosure Scotland.
+Find out the contact details of Disclosure and Barring Service.

 - For practical self-help information – Further information can be found on our :

 - To discuss this issue with others – Read and share your experiences on our online forum.